UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 - We want to add the planning phases with

-    - requirements
+    - Requirements
-    - analysis
+    - Dnalysis
     - design

-!!! info "The Phases/practices to be covered!
+!!! info "The Phases/practices to be covered!"

     - Project organisation
     - Planning